Moondog Coronation Ball: Contemporary revival

 Cleveland rock radio station WMMS (100.7 FM) attempted to stage a revival of the concert in 1986 under the name "Moondog Coronation Ball II"; then-program director John Gorman had intended for the event to serve as an oldies rock and roll tribute concert – part of the campaign to bring the Rock and Roll Hall of Fame to Cleveland.
 For legal reasons, the event never materialized.
 A few years later in 1992, Gorman, then at local oldies radio station WMJI (105.7 FM), successfully organized a 40th anniversary concert called "Moondog Coronation Ball '92".
 The concert has been held every year since, featuring oldies rock and roll acts, and sponsored by WMJI.
-In recent years, the event has been held at Rocket Mortgage FieldHouse.
+In recent years, the event has been held at Rocket Arena.